When do you begin accepting applications?

 What happens if I apply Early Decision and receive an offer of admission?

 The accepted ED candidate will submit a nonrefundable deposit of $750 to Elon University within two weeks of admission.
 This deposit will be credited toward fall trimester tuition.
 The School of Law reserves the right to provide other law schools with the names of applicants accepted under its ED option.

 What happens if I receive an offer of admission under the Regular Decision option?

-Applicants admitted under the Regular Decision (RD) option must submit a nonrefundable deposit of $250 by April 15, or within 2 weeks of their admission whichever is later.
+Applicants admitted under the Regular Decision (RD) option must submit a nonrefundable deposit of $250 by April 15.
 A second $500 nonrefundable deposit must then be submitted by May 15.
-These deposits will be credited toward fall semester tuition.
+Applicants admitted on or after April 15 will generally have two weeks to submit a first deposit, and applicants admitted on or after May 1 will generally have two weeks to submit both deposits.
+These deposits will be credited toward Fall Trimester tuition.

 Is it possible to enroll as a new or transfer student during the spring trimester?

 What are the application procedures for a transfer student?